3 Installing Python

 There are several ways to install Python on your computer (see some options here).
 We recommend using the official Python installer.
-Follow the links below to download the installer for your operating system:
+You can download it from the official Python website.

 The PATH is an environment variable on your computer that specifies a set of directories where executable programs are located.
 When you run a command in the terminal, the operating system searches for the executable file in the directories listed in the PATH variable.
 By adding Python to the PATH, you can run Python from the command line without specifying the full path to the Python executable.